Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 can be defined in libraries in a _composable_ way, so that aspects from different libraries can coexist peacefully as elements of the same context.

-Conceptually, coroutine context is an indexed set of elements, where each elements has a unique key.
+Conceptually, coroutine context is an indexed set of elements, where each element has a unique key.
-It is a mix between a set in a map.
-Its elements has keys like a map, but its keys are directly associated with elements, more like in a set.
+It is a mix between a set and a map.
+Its elements have keys like in a map, but its keys are directly associated with elements, more like in a set.
 The standard library defines the minimal interface for `CoroutineContext`:

 ```kotlin